mnahip/Redfin/README.md

 ________________

 This Test Case tests that a user is able to submit Lake Forest, CA in the search engine on https://redfin.com.
 It then checks that user can submit three filters: House, 1+ Baths, and Open House.
-Then it applies these filters and checks that they are successfull.
+Then it applies these filters and checks that they are successfully submitted.
 When running the code message are returned to the console showing the logs.

 **Requirements**
 ________________